rohankumardubey/quackfs/README.md

 ## Purpose

 QuackFS is specialized for DuckDB database files and their associated Write-Ahead Log (WAL) files.
 It is not intended as a general-purpose filesystem.
+Checkout the [architecture diagram](./architecture-diagram.jpg) for more details.

 It was created for learning purposes and to explore the idea of Differential Storage.
 I was greatly inspired by [this blog post](https://motherduck.com/blog/differential-storage-building-block-for-data-warehouse/) from MotherDuck. 🦆